dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2402: Life outcomes are shaped by numerous factors.
+### T2402: Life outcomes are shaped by a combination of personal choices, circumstances, and others' actions.

 |Support|
 |---|